 NEW YORK, United States – If you're looking to stock up on products from The Ordinary on Black Friday, think again.

-The cult skincare brand’s parent company Deciem is closing all of its e-commerce sites and stores on Black Friday, a radical move given that the day after Thanksgiving is the biggest sales moment of the year for many retailers.
+The cult skincare brand’s parent company Deciem is closing all of its e-commerce sites and stores on Black Friday, a radical move given that the day after Thanksgiving is the biggest sales moment of the year

 "Please shop slowly" is the mantra splashed across Deciem's homepage.
 Instead of the 50 to 70 percent off promotions previously offered on select items on Black Friday, every product on the site is 23 percent off for the entire month of November, excluding the 29th.
 According to its website, the company "no longer feels comfortable being involved in a single day so heavily centred around hyper-consumerism" – even if it means forfeiting sales from its bestselling skin care label.